jkielpinski/jkielpinski.github.io/index.md

 ## About

 Hello!
-I do appsec stuff, and also like making/playing games, Russian language, and reading fantasy and sci-fi.
+I do appsec stuff, and also like making/playing games, Russian language, math and reading fantasy and sci-fi.
 Contact me at first dot lаst аt gmаil.

 ## Security research